Shiba Inu: In popular culture

-Despite not being a popular dog breed outside of Japan, Shiba Inu has become popular on the Internet.
-Doge is an Internet meme from 2013 including a Shiba Inu and broken English.
-A popular cryptocurrency, Dogecoin, is named after this meme and its logo bears an image of the Shiba Inu.
+Despite not being a popular dog breed outside of Japan, the Shiba Inu has become popular on the Internet.
+Doge is an Internet meme from 2013 characterized by Kabosu, a Shiba Inu, and broken English.
+A cryptocurrency, Dogecoin, is named after this meme, and its logo bears an image of Kabosu.
+Another cryptocurrency is also named Shiba Inu after the breed.
+Another Shiba Inu dog that went viral was a dog known as Cheems.
+He went viral during the COVID-19 pandemic and gained worldwide attention.
+Cheems died during cancer surgery on August 18, 2023 at the age of 12½ years.

+The breed is often referred to as Shibe in memes.
 According to Jamie Cohen, an assistant professor of media studies at Queens College of the City University of New York, the Shiba Inu breed has had a significant presence in online culture since at least 2010.